brandtks/GerberRender/README.md

 ======
 **Gerber Render**

-'gerbrend' renders gerber files into png image(s) that represent what the PCB will look like in real life.
-Inspired by [gerblook](gerblook.org).
+Renders gerber files into png image(s) that represent what the front and back of the PCB will look like in real life.
+Inspired by the [gerblook](gerblook.org) website and its constant down time.

-### Status
-So far so good

 ### Dependencies
  * [gerbv](http://gerbv.geda-project.org/) Renders the gerber files